-Regarding the institutional actors, it must be stated that although the legal framework for coping with migration issues is satisfactory, according to the MIPEX III8 report the overall Migrant Policy Integration Index score of Hungary is not too high (45%), mostly because "foreigners living in Hungary for years are slightly discouraged from becoming Hungarian, contrary to policies for co-ethnics abroad".
-Hungary scores relatively high in anti-discrimination and family reunion, while scores low in access to citizenship for non-ethnic Hungarians (MIPEX 2010).
+Regarding the institutional actors, it must be stated that although the legal framework for coping with migration issues is satisfactory, according to the MIPEX III report the overall Migrant Policy Integration Index score for Hungary is not too high (45 per cent), mostly because "foreigners living in Hungary for years are slightly discouraged from becoming Hungarian, contrary to policies for co-ethnics abroad".
+Hungary scores relatively highly in anti-discrimination and family reunion, while it has low scores for access to citizenship for non-ethnic Hungarians (MIPEX 2010).

 Finally, perceptions of outward migration and becoming a migrant have changed significantly in the past decade.
-TÁRKI's time series on willingness to emigrate show a cumulated total of 6 per cent in the 1990s, that started to rise after 2000, and have reached 19 per cent by 2012.
-This shows the percentage of the population that is considering working or living abroad, while approximately one third of them are thinking about definitive emigration during the whole period.
-Another interesting feature is that while 12 per cent of the respondents of TÁRKI's 2011 survey could easily imagine to emigrate and at the same time supports immigration to Hungary, 29 per cent of the respondents is neither willing to emigrate nor letting immigrants come to Hungary.
-The exception to this general picture is the 18-35 years old age group where the first group accounts for the 26 per cent of the total and the second for 20 per cent, showing that the younger generations are more prone to accept the phenomenon of migration in both directions (Sik 2012).
+TÁRKI's time series on willingness to go abroad for a longer time period show a cumulated total of six per cent in the 1990s, which started to rise after 2000 and reached 19 per cent by 2012 (Sik 2012b).
+Approximately one-third of these respondents have been thinking about definitive emigration.
+Another interesting feature is that while 12 per cent of the respondents to TÁRKI's 2011 survey could easily imagine emigrating and at the same time support immigration to Hungary, 29 per cent of respondents was neither willing to emigrate nor to let immigrants come to Hungary.
+The exception to this general picture is the 18-35 age group, where the first group accounts for 26 per cent of the total and the second for 20 per cent, showing that younger generations are more prone to accept the phenomenon of migration in both directions (Sik 2012c).